Networking and TCP/IP

 Ports

 TCP and UDP connections use ports to bind internet traffic to specific IP addresses.
 Specifically, a port associates a process with an application (and is part of the application layer of the internet suite), such as a web service or outgoing email.
 That is, ports provide a way to distinguish and filter internet traffic (web, email, etc) through an IP address.
-For example, all traffic going to IP address 10.0.5.33:80 means that this is http traffic for the http web service, since HTTP is commonly associated with port 80.
+For example, port 80 is the default port for unencrypted HTTP traffic.
+Thus, all traffic going to IP address 10.0.5.33:80 means that this is HTTP traffic for the HTTP web service.
 Note that the port info is attached to the end of the IP address via a colon.

 • 21: FTP